PostHog/posthog.com/contents/product-engineers/best-customer-retention-metrics.md

 This is really useful for understanding the exact nature of retention and churn in your product.
 A company, for example, could have a low customer churn rate, but high revenue churn.
 This would suggest either:

 1. Only high-value customers are churning.
-2. Customers are choosing to spend less / downgrade, rather than churn entirely.
+2. Customers are choosing to spend less or downgrade, rather than churn entirely.

-Thus, analyzing customer retention and revenue churn together is essential to finding the truth about your business.
+Analyzing customer retention and revenue churn together is essential to finding the truth about your business.

 ### How to calculate revenue churn rate